Jahvid Best: Coaching career

 Best joined the Cal Bears coaching staff in January 2014.
 Saint Mary's College High School hired him as head coach in 2021.
 Best coached the Saint Mary Panthers to a 3–6 record in 2021 then abruptly quit.
+He is currently the running backs coach for Bishop O'Dowd High School.

 Personal life

 Best's name is a combination of Jah and the last syllable of his father's name, David.
 His father is originally from St. Lucia and he has one sister named Laurie who attended California State University, Sacramento.

 In January 2014, Best sued the NFL and helmet maker Riddell, claiming the league "was aware of the evidence and the risks associated with repetitive traumatic brain injuries ... but deliberately ignored and actively concealed the information."
 The lawsuit was dismissed in June 2014 without prejudice due to Best's failure to serve the lawsuit.